top of page

 The Leveraged Application of Skill.

 The "Skill" bucket in traditional models is too broad.
-ACE separates raw ability from the strategic deployment of that ability.
+ACE separates raw ability from its strategic deployment.

 • Strategy: The ability to solve complex problems in a leveraged way by identifying the crux.
-An Architect doesn't just write code; they design the system so that the code written today prevents bugs next year.
+An Architect doesn't just write code; they design the system so that the code written today prevents rewrites two years from now.
 They seek non-linear returns on effort.

 3. Engine (Energy + Focus)